 Here you enter the name of the source that you want to use to check pointing.
-The procedure libraries "point.prc" has procedures with coordinates and S- and X-band fluxes for most of the useful Northern Hemisphere pointing sources.
+The procedure libraries "point.prc" has procedures with coordinates for most of the useful Northern Hemisphere pointing sources.
 To see which are available, use the "dl" command in "pfmed", when "point" is the selected library.
+The flux models for the sources that good calibrators are include in the "flux.ctl" file.